ermongroup/flow-gan/README.md

 ## Examples

-### Flow-GAN training on MNIST with NICE architecture.
+### Training flow-GAN models on the MNIST dataset with NICE architecture.

 *Maximum Likelihood Estimation (MLE)*
 ```